 Our condolences go out to Mrs. Tanner’s family and friends.Applicable California Law

-Tanners heirs prevailed on their claim for her wrongful death (see my prior Blog post for California’s wrongful death law).
+Tanner’s heirs prevailed in their claim for her wrongful death (see my prior Blog post for California’s wrongful death law).
 California Civil Code Section 3294 details the criteria as to when punitive damages can be awarded.
-As it relates to employers, punitive damages based on the conduct of an employee, may be awarded in special circumstances and when there is proof that the employer :
+As it relates to employers, punitive damages based on the conduct of an employee, may be awarded in special circumstances and when there is proof that the employer:

-- Had advanced knowledge that the employee was unfit an employed him or her with conscious disregard of the rights or safety of others
+- Had advanced knowledge that the employee was unfit and employed him or her with conscious disregard of the rights or safety of others

-- Commits one or more acts of oppression; or
+- Commits one or more acts of oppression

 - Engages in one or more malicious acts